Camden City School District Closing Four Schools In Restructuring Plan

 Superintendent Katrina McCombs says these are difficult decisions ahead, but the district’s mission remains the same, to prepare each child for college and a career.

+“These decisions are painful for you, they’re painful for families, they’re painful for the school community, they’re painful for me but there is a necessary pain that is needed that is temporary,” McCombs said.

-Twelve-hundred kids from four Camden schools will leave their classrooms permanently this summer.
+About 1,200 kids from four Camden schools will leave their classrooms permanently this summer.
+The four schools on the chopping block are Wiggins, Sharp, Cramer and Yorkship.

 “How are you the superintendent and you’re closing all the schools you have?” said parent Maria Montero.